Panzerschrek/Square-Wheel/README.md

 But it's still possible to mark as skybox wall polygon of a room with other room behind it, as soon, as visibility determination code rejects all polygons of other room.

+### Portals and mirrors

+Portals and mirrors are just polygons with special generated on-fly texture.
+Separate rendering pass is used to render image in portal or mirror.

+Because of that approach the image look pixelated when looking too close.
+But this approach is relatively simple and requires no modification of main rendering code, which can slow down it.

+Depth of rendering is limited in order to avoid infinite recursion in cases like two mirrors facing each other.
+When depth is reached  black texture is used for portal or mirror image.

+It is also important to limit portals rendering depth, because for each recursive step of portals rendering separate Renderer class instance is created - including some intermediate structs.
+So, if portals rendering limit is too hight, too much memory for such structs will be wasted.

+View models (weapon in player hands) are not shown in portals and mirrors.
+Models with special flag (like player model) are only shown in portals and mirrors.

 ### Multithreading

 It's absolutely necessary to use multithreading in order to achieve acceptable performance.